KyPhiPraniti/FinalProjectDraft/README.md

   - Or User can create custom workout from large database of exercises
   - Imported workouts should show up here
 - Achievement Tab
-  - Progress Pics
+  - User can view a timeline of progress pictures
+    - User can scroll horizontally through timeline
+    - User can click individual photos to launch a larger view of photo
+  - User can view a scrollable history of completed workout tasks
-  - History of task completed
+    - User can see the task title for all completed tasks
+    - User can see set/rep/duration information for non-group (i.e. single exercise) completed tasks
 - Settings
+  - User can view account settings for:
-  - Profile
+    - the user's profile
-  - Import training sheets
-  - Notification Preferences
-  - Logout
+    - notification preferences
+  - User can upload a workout file from their device
+  - User can logout via the logout button